 The reinstatement process will not be completed until the contract is signed by the student.
 The contract must be returned to the Office of the Provost.
-Students away from the University for more than two semesters (not including Summers) will be required to submit a rematriculation form to the Office of the Registrar.

-An undergraduate student will be limited to a total of two reinstatements to Stockton via this process.
+A student will be limited to a total of two reinstatements to Stockton via this process.
 An additional reinstatement can occur under the New Start program.